|

 "That is not Hentmirë, Haldir," said Faramir,

 emphatically.
 "The real Hentmirë loves Legolas.
-And
+This

-"Haldir" began the false Hentmirë, reaching,
+"Haldir," began the false Hentmirë, at the same

-"NO!" cried Legolas, drawing his white knives and slicing
+"NO," cried Legolas, drawing his white knives

-through both of her wrists.
+and slicing through both of her wrists.

 Everything happened at once.